jundalisay/superb/content/en/maharlika/laws/epira/_index.md

 ---
 heading: RA 9136
-title: "An Act Ordaining Reforms In The Electric Power Industry"
+title: "EPIRA"
-image: "/photos/objects/gavel.jpg"
+image: "/photos/physics/light.jpg"
 date: 2022-03-30
-description: "Amending For The Purpose Certain Laws And For Other Purposes"
+description: "An Act Ordaining Reforms In The Electric Power Industry, Amending For The Purpose Certain Laws And For Other Purposes"
 ---